scuzzydude/asimov/asimov.md

 It is this value that gives me the righteousness to state, genius belongs to humanity.

-Let's say I'm at a dinner party with a bunch of fancy artsy people.[^100] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only people who get to look it is the other rich scumbags he invites on his ski trips.
+Let's say I'm at a dinner party with a bunch of fancy artsy people.[^99] Some rich dirtbag makes mention he's got a Picasso hidden away at his ski-chalet in Aspen, and only people who get to look it is the other rich scumbags he invites on his ski trips.
 My response would be "*Should I bow or curtsey now, your worshipfulness?*"

 While I fully concede to the rich their wealth gives them access to private jets, yachts, and adventure flights into shallow outer space, I won't concede that they have the right to keep works of genius from me or my children.
-That's too much like royalty.
+That's too much like blood royalty.

 Our common shared value is that all men are created equal.
 No man by right of birth is better than another.
 We bow to no man, only to our creator.